 If you already get other disability benefits

-You won't be able to get Attendance Allowance if you already get Personal Independent Payment (PIP) or Disability Living Allowance (DLA) to pay for your care (the ‘care component’ of DLA).
+You won't be able to get Attendance Allowance if you already get Personal Independent Payment (PIP) or if you get Disability Living Allowance (DLA) to pay for your care (the ‘care component’ of DLA).

 You can renew your PIP or DLA when the existing award ends as long as you still meet the eligibility criteria.

 If your renewal is unsuccessful you can apply for Attendance Allowance instead.

 If you're about to reach State Pension age

-If you're 64 and thinking about applying for Attendance Allowance when you're 65, you might be better off claiming PIP before your 65th birthday - you might be able to get more money.
+If you're thinking about applying for Attendance Allowance when you reach State Pension age, you might be better off claiming PIP straight away - you might be able to get more money.